 To choose in which type of mutual fund you should invest in, you can download Kredent Money App.

 Generally, High credit rating instruments offer lower yields whether low credit rating instruments will offer high yields.

-Bonds who has high credit risk will do well if the economy performs well similarly, their performance will be affected if the economy fails to perform well.
+Bonds which have high credit risk will do well if the economy performs well similarly, their performance will be affected if the economy fails to perform well.

 Higher exposure to equity: